 Speaking of the agenda, there is one more issue to cover – what time and day of the week is the best to organize an online event?
 It is clear that weekends are a big no if you are running business training.
 If you want to plan a hobby related event, like yoga classes or something like that, then the weekend may actually be a good choice though.
 But let’s get back to the business model – if you have plans to arrange a virtual summit for IT business owners or a webinar about improving skills then you should schedule it on a weekday.
 Wednesdays are said to be the best days, right in the middle of the week.
 Mondays are not the right choices because very often, everybody has tons of work to catch up on after the weekend and that may last until Tuesday.
 Thursdays and Fridays are the second half of the week, during which everybody is looking forward to the weekend and relaxing.
 So Wednesdays it is, when that is possible.

 Now what time is the right time?
 It depends on the form of your event.
 If you want to organise workshops for a whole team, it would be great to gather them around their lunch break (11 am to 2 pm, say).
 This way your audience will be in a good mood and still have a fresh and open mind, ready to learn.
-If you want to arrange a webinar that people will attend privately, not as an employee of a given business, then early evening around 6 to 7 pm should be good.
+If you want to arrange a webinar that people will attend privately or from their home offices, not as an employee of a given business, then early evening around 6 to 7 pm should be good.
 Also, when you are choosing the perfect date and time, remember about time zones if you are aiming to attract a global audience.

 #6 Ready, set, promote!